publiccodenet/about/activities/documentation/merge-develop-into-master.md

 ## Review process

+1. Create a 'release branch' from 'develop', naming it 'releasebranch+date'.
-1. Create a pull request from 'develop' into 'master'.
+2. Create a pull request from release branch into master.
-2. Include 'Review checklist' (see below) as a comment on your pull request
+3. Include 'review checklist template' below as a comment on your pull request.
-3. Review all changed files.
-4. Complete the checklist.
-5. If there are no problems, ask a director to publish :tada:

-### If you find a problem

-6. Create a new branch.
-7. Fix any uncontroversial problems in your branch (for example typos).
-8. Add large or controversial problems that prevent publication to the 'Review checklist' in your original pull request (for example factual errors).
-9. Add any other problems or questions to Issues (for example new content suggestions).

-### Resolving problems

-10. Ask a second reviewer to validate new problems added to the review checklist together, preferably at the same time.
-11. Create a new branch for each large and controversial checklist problem.
-12. Merge all new branches into 'develop'.
-13. Update your orginal pull request.
-14. Restart the review process at step 3.
+3. Review all changes and additions.
+Small uncontroversial problems, such as typos, can be fixed in the release branch.
+For larger and/or controversial problems (such as restructuring of context), create a new branch and make a pull request into the release branch.
+For any open ended issues (such as new content suggestions), create an issue.
+4. Once review is complete, merge to master! :tada:

-## Checklist template
+## Review checklist template

 - [ ] Spell checked
 - [ ] Correct Markdown and formatting